pfefferle/wordpress-webmention/readme.md

 Webmentions have the ability to act as rich comments.
 This includes showing avatars.
 If there is an avatar discovered, the URL for it will be stored.
 This can either be reflect something from the media library or a URL of a file.

-Since webmentions do not usually have email addresses, Gravatar, built into WordPress, is not necessary.
+Since Webmentions do not usually have email addresses, Gravatar, built into WordPress, is not necessary.
 WordPress returns even the anonymous avatars from Gravatar.
 Therefore, if there is no email the plugin will simply return a local copy of the Mystery Man default avatar.
 If there is an email address, the plugin will cache whether a Gravatar exists and serve the local file if it does not.
 It defaults to a week, but you can change it to a day, or any number by adding below to your wp-config.php file.

     define( 'WEBMENTION_GRAVATAR_CACHE_TIME', DAY_IN_SECONDS );

-### There are no webmention headers on some pages of my site ###
+### There are no Webmention headers on some pages of my site ###

-Webmention headers are only shown if webmentions are available for that particular URL.
+Webmention headers are only shown if Webmentions are available for that particular URL.
 If you want to show it regardless, you can add below to your wp-config.php file.

     define( 'WEBMENTION_ALWAYS_SHOW_HEADERS', 1 );